What could be more pleasant than reclining in a silky hammock between two trees, surrounded by beautiful scenery?

 Camping in a hammock in a really cold climate will have you reaching out for this.
 The NeoAir XTherm Ultralight Hammock Mat by Therm-a-Rest is unquestionably the best hammock sleeping pad for you.

-This sleeping pad has an R-value of 7.2, which means it will keep you warm even in the lowest temperatures.
+This sleeping pad has an R-value of 7.2, keeping you warm even in the lowest temperatures.
 Despite its warmth, it’s surprisingly light, weighing only 20 ounces.
 It’s also only 11″ x 4.5″ when packed, making it a great option for travelers on a tight budget.

 The robust construction of this hammock sleeping pad comprises a top made of 30D ripstop nylon and a bottom made of 75D nylon.
-Therm-a-Rest backs their product with a limited lifetime warranty, demonstrating their confidence in its endurance.
+Therm-a-Rest backs its product with a limited lifetime warranty, demonstrating its confidence in its endurance.

 This hammock sleeping pad’s reflective ThermaCapture technology retains radiant heat while the Triangular Core Matrix prevents heat loss as you sleep.
 It’s not only warm, but it’s also comfy, thanks to an ergonomic design.

 Of course, all of its amazing features come at a high price, namely an exorbitant price tag.
 It’s on the small side, measuring only 77″ x 25″ x 2.5,” yet its strength compensates for its lack of material.

 - Dimensions: 77” x 25” x 2.5”

 - Packed size: 4.5″ x 11″

 - Perfect for the winter